alexseymer/WAPOR2023_W5_ASDQ/.ipynb_checkpoints/README-checkpoint.md

 ### Installing Jupyter

 The [Jupyter Project](https://docs.jupyter.org/en/latest/) provides a range of applications for various application szenarios, which mostly deal with [Jupyter Notebooks](https://docs.jupyter.org/en/latest/#what-is-a-notebook).
-We will use [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/index.html) to run the Jupyter Notebooks in the the git repository locally on your computer.
+We will use [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/index.html) to run the Jupyter Notebooks locally on your computer.

 Open a terminal and run the following code: